How to Help Kids Adjust to Moving

 Give it time

-When you move to a new place it can take a while for it to feel like home.
+When you move to a new place, it can take a while for it to feel like home.
 Give your kids time to adjust to the move.
 It won’t be an overnight process.
-They are going to be sad for a little while but then one day you may realize that your kids really love it in their new location.
+They are going to be sad for a little while, but then one day you may realize that your kids really love their new location.

-But it can take as long as a year and a half for kids (and even adults) to adjust.
-So be prepared to be in it for the long haul.
+It can take as long as a year and a half for kids (and even adults) to adjust, so be prepared to be in it for the long haul.

-I remember one time early in our move after a particularly rough day all three of my children were sad and missing where we moved from.
-I wondered if I had ruined their lives by moving them so far.
+I remember one time early in our move, after a particularly rough day, all three of my children were sad and missing where we moved from.
+I wondered if I had ruined their lives by moving them so far away.

-But that feeling for them passed and I now watch them as they are thriving and growing in ways I couldn’t imagine.
-Actually, we just got back from a trip to where we moved from and everyone was eager to get home back to their rinds and the landscape we’ve all grown to love so deeply.
+But those feelings passed, and I now watch them thriving and growing in ways I couldn’t have imagined.
+In fact, we just got back from a trip to where we moved from, and everyone was eager to get home to their friends and the landscape we’ve all grown to love so deeply.

 Give them the freedom to decorate their bedroom

-In a world where Pinterest perfect bedrooms are a serious thing, kids don’t get to design or decorate their room as often anymore.
-When you move, it helps to allow your child the freedom to do what they want to their bedroom.
-It helps them get excited.
-Let them put the posters up.
-Paint it in the colors they want.
-Move the furniture in the way they would like.
+In a world where Pinterest-perfect bedrooms are a serious thing, kids don’t always get the chance to design or decorate their rooms the way they want anymore.
+When you move, it helps to give your child the freedom to make their new bedroom their own.
+It can help them get excited about the change.
+Let them put up the posters, paint it in the colors they want, and arrange the furniture in a way they like.

-If they are excited about their new space it’s at least one thing they can smile about in the early transition period of the move.
+If they are excited about their new space, it’s at least one thing they can smile about during the early transition period of the move.

 Find ways to connect to the community

-When you move it can be easy to isolate yourselves since you don’t know anyone.
+When you move, it can be easy to isolate yourselves since you don’t know anyone.
 But how do you get to know people?
-By getting out in the community!
-And getting to know people will help both you, and your children belong and build friendships.
+By getting out into the community!
+Getting to know people will help both you and your children feel like you belong and start building friendships.

-One of the reasons kids hate moving is because it can be lonely at first.
+One of the reasons kids hate moving is because it can feel lonely at first.
 They don’t know anyone.
-Find a local church, a library, sports clubs, or local events to get out there and meet the locals.
+Find a local church, library, sports clubs, or local events where you can get out there and meet people in your new community.

 Spend quality time with your kids

 Moving can be busy.
-It’s easy to focus on things about the move and leave the kids to occupy themselves.
-But this may be a time they really need to be reminded that they are loved and cared for by their parents, and to reassure them that no matter where you live, they always have you.
+It’s easy to focus on all the things that need to be done and leave the kids to occupy themselves.
+But this may be a time when they really need to be reminded that they are loved and cared for by their parents.
+They may need reassurance that no matter where you live, they always have you.

-Once you are moved in the unpacking can wait.
-Make a point to spend some quality time with your children to help them feel settled.
+Once you are moved in, the unpacking can wait.
+Make a point to spend some quality time with your children to help them feel settled and secure.

 Every child is different when it comes to moving

-Remember that if you have multiple kids they will all process the move differently.
-Some kids might find the transition easier than others.
-Neither approach is wrong.
-Our kids need to meet us where they are at and help them adjust to a new community, new school, new church, and new group of friends.
-While the move can give them uncertainty, we as parents can still provide them stability.
+Remember that if you have multiple kids, they will all process the move differently.
+Some kids might find the transition easier than others, and neither approach is wrong.
+Our kids need us to meet them where they are at and help them adjust to a new community, new school, new church, and new group of friends.
+While the move can bring uncertainty, we as parents can still provide them with stability.

-Moving can be hard on everybody, but if you give it time and are compassionate with your children and their big feelings over the move it can make the transition a little easier.
+Moving can be hard on everybody, but if you give it time and are compassionate with your children and their big feelings about the move, it can make the transition a little easier.

 Similar Posts